Ancestors lost in the crowd?

 High Easter

 The Essex Record Office 'ERO' is an excellent starting point for research.
-The ERO has an online catalogue by the name of SEAX and many of the parish registers are now available online.
+The ERO has an online catalogue by the name of Essex Archives Online which includes parish registers.
 Access to both via the ERO's homepage.